 National or international jurisdiction?

-Usually, NADA Germany does process TUE applications from national level athletes, that is members of national testing pools (ATP, NTP, TTP) respectively.
-Athletes starting at international competitions or members of international testing pools should turn to their International Federation or Event Organizers to obtain their TUE.
+Usually, NADA Germany processes the TUE applications from national level athletes, who are members of national testing pools (ATP, NTP, TTP) respectively.
+Athletes competing at international competitions or members of international testing pools should contact their International Federation or Event Organisers to obtain their TUE.
 All TUEs for German testing pool athletes issued by NADA Germany are inserted into ADAMS, for the information of WADA and the colleagues of the International Federations (IFs).
-According to the principle of mutual recognition, IFs may recognize existing national ZUEs of certain reliable countries or for previously defined substances or illnesses.
+According to the principle of mutual recognition, IFs may recognise existing national TUEs of certain reliable countries or for previously defined substances or illnesses.
 Which means less work for all parties involved.

 And what about permitted substances?

 You have checked the doping status of the substances and medications you take and found them to be permitted.
 What to do next?
-Simply indicate them at doping controls, preferably with the route of administration, they will be recorded on your doping control form.
+Simply indicate them at doping controls and they will be recorded on your doping control form.
 And that’s it.
 Apart from that, no futher action is required.
-You do not have to inform NADA Germany or your national anti-doping organization about the use of permitted substances.
+You do not have to inform NADA Germany or your national anti-doping organisation about the use of permitted substances.
 TUEs are not necessary or obligatory for permitted medications.
 TUEs are only required in case you have been prescribed a prohibited substance or method.